 Otherwise, it was largely labor talk for the second straight day.
 And despite the large gap between the sides, Stern maintained he is still optimistic about reaching a deal.

 "We know we're going to get an agreement done, and we think that the enthusiasm of the season and the prospective growth that it will ultimately represent will enable us to sit down with the players and negotiate in good faith, and we both seem intent on doing all that we can to reach a deal," he said.

-Check out the all the posterizing dunks and game-winning shots with the top plays from a thrilling Thursday night in the NBA.
+Check out the top ten plays from this Thursday in the NBA.

 Buddy Hield scores 29 points as the Kings get the win over the Mavericks, 116-100.